 The priest or an extraordinary minister of Holy Communion may also visit a sick person to bring them Holy Communion.

-If you are interested in exploring a call to the priesthood or the permanent diaconate then please speak to Canon Richard.
+If you are interested in exploring a call to the priesthood or the permanent diaconate then please speak to Fr Keith.

 When a Catholic dies it is possible to arrange a Funeral (Requiem) Mass to be celebrated at the church.
 If a Requiem Mass is not requested, then a funeral service may be celebrated in the church or at the crematorium or cemetery.